floriancafiero/annotation_literature_relationships/codebook/annotation_grid.md

 ## Recommended analysis strategy

-Run two analyses:
+Run at least two analyses:

 1. **Broad**: include `high`, `medium`, and perhaps `low` cases.
 2. **Conservative**: include only `high` and `medium`, and exclude `weak_inference` unless manually validated.

-For publication, report which analysis is primary and which is robustness checking.
+Either we choose, either we keep both and use this as robustness check (ablation with all different values could also work, we'll see).